lenh0205/AspSample/Features/microservices/overview/Example.md

 # create a working directory inside the container
 WORKDIR /app

+# copy file from our local system into the image
-# copies all .csproj files from the host machine to the "/app" directory in the container
+# -> copies all .csproj files from the host machine to the "/app" directory in the container
-# this step ensures that project dependencies can be restored without copying all source files, which speeds up builds when dependencies have not changed
+# -> this step ensures that project dependencies can be restored without copying all source files, which speeds up builds when dependencies have not changed
 COPY *.csproj ./

 # restores the NuGet packages required for the project by using the .csproj file
 RUN dotnet restore